hackclub/jams-bounty/jams/fractals.md

 ### Breakdown
 ###### Each point is a chapter, or section of the Jam
 ###### ★ = live coding
-1) Learn about the imaginary plane and how fractals are formed (Mathematical Overview)
+1) Learn about the imaginary plane and how fractals are formed (Mathematical Overview) - 5 minutes
-2) Here you can choose a specific fractal to use for your project
+2) Here you can choose a specific fractal to use for your project - 2 minutes
-3) What is WebGL, and why are we using it instead of just Javascript and Canvas elements?
+3) What is WebGL, and why are we using it instead of just Javascript and Canvas elements? - 3 minutes
-4) Rendering fractals
+4) Rendering fractals - 50 minutes
-    1) Setting up WebGL code ★
+    1) Setting up WebGL code ★ - 10 minutes
-    3) What are Vertex and Fragment Shaders
+    3) What are Vertex and Fragment Shaders - 3 minutes
-    2) Drawing a square ★
-    3) Rendering our scene ★
+    2) Rendering a basic scene ★ - 15 minutes
-    4) What are Uniform variables
-    5) Implementing Uniform variables ★
+    4) Adding Uniform Variables ★ - 5 minutes
-    6) Simplifying the complex plane to real numbers
+    6) Simplifying the complex plane to real numbers - 2 minutes
-    7) Adding color ★
-    8) Camera controls ★
+    7) Finishing our project(Colors and Camera controls) ★ - 15 minutes
 5) Where to go from here, further optimizations like perturbation theory, and trade offs from using GPU